tldr-pages/tldr/pages/linux/synoupgrade.md

 > Upgrade a Synology DiskStation Manager (DSM) from the command-line.
 > More information: <https://www.synology.com/dsm>.

-- Check upgrades printing the result:
+- Check if upgrades are available:

 `sudo synoupgrade --check`